SwedenLivingWorld world_2_fill WorldBusiness BusinessSports sports-soccer SportsEntertainmentEntertain

 The new applications for exploration permits for mineral deposits in Sweden decreased last year, according to new statistics.
-However, at the same time, applications for extended permits increased, so there are a total of 812 ongoing exploration permits – more than in over ten years, according to new statistics from the Geological Survey of Sweden (SGU).
+However, at the same time, applications for extended permits increased, so there are a total of 812 ongoing exploration permits – more than in over ten years, according to new statistics from the Swedish Geological Survey (SGU).

 Significant increase